 About 10 minutes from the end destination, we passed by the west boundary of Taroko National Park (see location), located next to Kunyang Parking.

 But since it’s raining and there’s no view to speak of, we didn’t make a stop.
-Not to worry, I’ll show you the view of Kunyang Lookout when I write about the good-weather drive. :)
+Not to worry, you can check out the view of Kunyang Lookout when we drove up Hehuanshan on a day with good-weather. :)

 Wuling Viewing Platform – “Tallest Road in Taiwan”